supreetshm947/MLOps_ImageClassification/README.md

 # 🖼️ Image Classification with PyTorch | MLOps using ZenML
 This work implements a Machine Learning (ML) workflow and deployment for an image classification model built using PyTorch and trained on CIFAR-100 dataset.
-The project implements a complete MLOps workflow with **ZenML** for orchestration, **Streamlit** for UI, **FastAPI** for backend services, and connects to a deployed model on an MLOps server for inference.
+The project implements a complete MLOps workflow with **ZenML** for orchestration, **MLFlow** for Experiment Tracking, **Streamlit** for UI, **FastAPI** for backend services, and connects to a deployed model on an MLOps server for inference.
 The goal is to demonstrate how to integrate machine learning pipelines with MLOps tools and serve a deep learning model using a modern full-stack setup.

 <p align="center">
   <img src="screen.jpg" alt="screen.jpg"><br>